-EVSC 241 NATURAL RESOURCES PLANNING AND POLICY 3.0: 3 cr.
-E
+EVSC 241 NATURAL RESOURCES PLANNING AND POLICY

 Students will study scientific, environmental, social and institutional factors affecting planning and policy making, with a focus on community-based natural resource management.
 The course focuses on ecosystembased planning and policy issues through development of a multiple-use plan.
 Sources and use of environmental data are discussed and illustrated.
 A general overview of environmental laws on the national scale will be attempted.